perspe/Scatmm/README.md

 ```

 When run the program will display the image bellow.
-The help menu provides a brief description of all the programm's capabilities
+The help menu provides a brief description of all the program's capabilities

 ![Scatmm Interface](gui.png)